bestia-dev/rust01_the_beginning/README.md

 Congratulations!
 You wrote your first working rust project.

 I am sure you want to try this again.
 Press the "arrow up".
-The command prompt will suggest the last typed command from the history.
+The command prompt will suggest the last typed command from history.
 Run it by pressing Enter.
-This time the compilation is really fast, because there is nothing to compile.
+This time the compilation is really fast, because there is nothing new to compile.

-## WSL Windows subsystem for Linux

 ## VSCode

 ## Git

+## WSL Windows subsystem for Linux